davidayomide/davidayomide/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/hael_mj?color=%231DA1F2&logo=twitter&style=for-the-badge)

 I am an experienced Cybersecurity practicioner and Infrastructure Engineer.
-I come from a technical background in both Software and Infrastructure Engineering which has seen me wear different hats through out my career as the need arises.
+I come from a technical background which has seen me wear different hats through out my career as the need arises.

 I love to spend time researching into Security whether that's finding vulnerabilities in software, learning best practices, trying to understand the cause behind certain trends or even just staying up to date with what's happening in the security space.